MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 ### Why Route Network Gateway Traffic to the Firewall?

 A key element of Zero Trust is to not assume that just because something is in your environment, that it should have access to other things in your environment.
-A default configuration will often allow for routing between resources in Azure to the on-prem networks, controlled only by the Network Security Groups.
+A default configuration will often allow for routing between resources in Azure to the on-premise networks, controlled only by the Network Security Groups.

 By routing the traffic to the firewall, you increase the inspection and as a result the security.
 You are alerted to suspicious activity and can take action sooner.